Andrew Tuch

 About Andrew Tuch

-Professor Tuch teaches Corporations Law, Investment Banking and Private Equity, and Securities Regulation.
+Professor Andrew Tuch teaches Corporations Law, Investment Banking and Private Equity, and Securities Regulation.
 His scholarly interests include securities and financial regulation, corporate law and governance, and comparative law.
 His work has appeared in multiple law reviews, peer-reviewed journals, and edited volumes.
 His articles “Multiple Gatekeepers” (Virginia Law Review) and “Reassessing Self-Dealing: Between No Conflict and Fairness” (Fordham Law Review) have been selected in a national poll of scholars as among the Top Ten Corporate and Securities articles in their respective years.

 Professor Tuch’s working papers and published scholarship are available for download here.